The importance of air quality on human health

 It is also said that the intelligent one makes decisions based on personal experience and that the most intelligent one makes decisions based on the experiences of others…

-Let’s hope that no one will need to suffer the adverse effects of having breathed foul air to fully appreciate the importance of air quality!
+Let’s hope that no one will need to suffer the health impacts of having breathed air contaminants or traffic-related air pollution to fully appreciate the importance of clean air.
+Promoting air quality standards and striving for environmental protection must remain a shared priority, especially in the face of ongoing climate change!

-Stepping outside for a breath of fresh air is sadly no longer relevant these days.
-It’s barely synonymous with good health anymore!
-Everyone is aware of the record levels of pollution reached, in large part due to human activity.
-Poor air quality is a huge concern of the scientific community and environmentalists.
-Smog warnings are even issued on our smartphones nowadays…
+Stepping outside for a breath of fresh, clean air is sadly no longer a guarantee of good health these days.
+It’s barely synonymous with well-being anymore!
+Everyone is aware of the record levels of air pollutants caused largely by human activity, including vehicle fumes, crop burning, and household air pollution.
+Poor air quality is a major concern among the scientific community, Health Canada, and environmental protection advocates.
+Alerts such as smog warnings, once a rarity, are now routinely pushed to our smartphones, a clear sign of worsening climate change…

-The following table shows the pollution episodes significant enough to issue an air pollution advisory in 2021.
+The following table shows the pollution episodes significant enough to trigger an air pollution advisory in 2021, based on data gathered from air monitoring and monitoring stations.

 Number of SMOG days per period in 2021